How To Calculate Theoretical Plates In Fractional Distillation

 The length of the column affects the number of theoretical plates as longer columns usually have more theoretical plates than shorter ones.
 Longer columns are also more efficient than shorter ones as they provide better resolution and separation power.
 The particle size used in the column also plays an important role in determining the number of theoretical plates.
 Smaller particles create more surface area for adsorption which results in increased plate numbers.

-See also How Long Can You Store Distilled Water
+See also Can You Pickle With Distilled White Vinegar

 The flow rate is another important factor that affects theoretical plates.
 Increasing the flow rate increases mass transfer between mobile phase and stationary phase leading to increased plate numbers.
 However, too high flow rates can lead to band broadening and loss of resolution which reduces plate numbers.
 Temperature also has an influence on